NOTE: What is written below is seriously outdated. Much has changed in the past 10 years. Update is on our to-do list.

 Contact us: firstname.lastname@example.org email@example.com

 Our objective is to live a reasonable life where our home is an extension of nature; where the systems incorporate bio-mimicry for both function and beauty.
 All systems work with nature to create a space that is safe and provide for our needs sustainably without compromising the needs of future generations to enjoy the same level of comfort.
 Our home will exhibit a practical example of sustainability both locally and globally showcasing luxurious simplicity.
 We plan on sharing this with others through our actions and education programs to challenge our culture’s desire for a consumer economy.
-Our home achieves these objectives by incorporating sustainability and research with solar PV and wind power (to come), grid intertie, solar thermal heating, rain water harvesting from a living roof, composting toilet, grey water re-use, passive solar design, and all within North America’s first code approved seismically engineered load bearing insulated cob residence.
+Our home achieves these objectives by incorporating sustainability and research with grid tied solar PV, solar thermal heating, rain water harvesting from a living roof, compost toilet, grey water re-use, passive solar design, and all within North America’s first code approved seismically engineered load bearing insulated cob residence.
 Check out our media section for videos and articles on our home and life.

 Vision – “Less life stuff … more life STYLE!”